Advanced

 The same action lives in the editor's floating text-format toolbar — select your phrase and click the highlighter icon.
 The keyboard shortcut is just faster once you know it.

-• The band uses the cheapest active public paid tier.
+• The cheapest active public paid tier's monthly price as the headline number.
 If you have multiple paid tiers, the lowest monthly price wins.

-• A "save N%" line is computed client-side from monthly_price × 12 versus yearly_price.
+• Below it, the yearly equivalent (Billed $X yearly) and a "save N%" line computed client-side from monthly_price × 12 versus yearly_price.
 If the yearly price doesn't actually save money, the line self-removes — no awkward "save 0%".

 You don't need to touch any theme setting for pricing.
 Open Settings → Membership → Tiers in Ghost Admin and the band reflects whatever you set up there.